filippo-fresilli/Filippo-Fresilli/README.md

 I am UX-UI Designer with a past as Product Designer and a passion for coding as Frontend developer.

-I like to develop products and services that have a good impact and helps people's life.
+I like to design and develop products and services that have a good impact and helps people's life.

 [![](https://img.shields.io/badge/-Linkedin-informational?style=for-the-badge&logo=linkedin&logoColor=white&color=2867B2)](https://www.linkedin.com/in/filippofresilli/)
 [![](https://img.shields.io/badge/-Behance-informational?style=for-the-badge&logo=behance&logoColor=white&color=000000)](https://www.behance.net/filippofresilli)